openebs/community/README.md

 ## [openebs.io](https://www.openebs.io/)

 ## Welcome to the Global OpenEBS Community home.<BR>
-This repo ia the main place were we are centralizing all global OpenEBS activities that span horizontally across the entire OpenEBS project, all repos and sub-repos.<BR>
+This repo is the main place were we are centralizing all global OpenEBS activities that span horizontally across the entire OpenEBS project, all repos and sub-repos.<BR>
 <BR>
 This Global repo is managed by the OpenEBS Admins, Maintainers and Senior leaders in the OpenEBS team.
 Currently is is being curated by...